Why would you need to count the words inside of a PDF document? Most popular use cases for our calculator.

 Does formatting affect the count?

-No. Bold, italics, colors, headings — none of that changes the text itself.
-Only the characters/words in the selectable text layer matter.
+No. Bold, italics, colors, and headings do not change the text itself.
+Only the characters and words in the selectable text layer matter.

 Will images and figures increase the word count?